 In addition to your required bug spray, don’t forget a high SPF for your face and arms.
 It’s possible most of the year to wear shorts on daytime drives, but long pants are recommended if you’ll be bush walking.
 Night drives tend to get chilly very quickly, so bring along a sweater or a light jacket.

-Please check your government's website for visa requirements.
+Check the government website of any country you’ll visit for visa requirements.
 Many countries have a visa waiver program, but not all, and this changes from time to time.
 You will need to carry with you (preferably at all times) your passport (valid for at least 6 months past your last day of travel) and your yellow inoculation card.

 Depending on which country you visit and at which time of year, you will definitely have to take precautions for your health and safety.
-At least 6 months before your trip, you should check your government travel website to find out which vaccines you'll need.
-Your doctor can also find this information if you tell them specifically which countries you'll be in and for how long.
-Possible vaccines you may need include: Yellow Fever, Typhoid, Cholera, Hepatitis A & B, Rabies, MMR, and prophylaxis for Malaria.
-You will need to bring a "yellow inoculation card" on your travels to prove to local authorities that you are not a risk to carry disease into or out of African countries.
+At least six months before your trip, you should check the government travel website to find out which vaccines you’ll need.
+Your doctor can also find this information if you tell them specifically which countries you’ll be in and for how long.
+Possible vaccines you may need include yellow fever, typhoid, cholera, hepatitis A and B, rabies, MMR, and prophylaxis for malaria.
+You will need to bring a “yellow inoculation card” on your travels to prove to local authorities that you are not at risk of carrying disease into or out of African countries.

 Every traveler is responsible for bringing any medications they may need for the trip.
 It’s important to bring an extra supply in case you’re delayed for some reason.
 Access to medical facilities in Africa is different than in North America or Europe.

-All of the food and drink provided on the resort is geared to foreign tourists, and is safe to consume.
-But any time you're off the resort, or in bathrooms, consider the water unsafe to drink.
+All of the food and drink provided on the resort is geared to foreign tourists and is safe to consume.
+That said, any time you’re off the resort, or in bathrooms, consider the water unsafe to drink.

 Check your health insurance to make sure it includes travel coverage, or purchase separate travel health insurance.
 Many safari packages will require proof of this.

 When booking your travel to Africa, there are plenty of good airline choices.
-Airports such as Johannesburg, Cape Town, or Nairobi are desirable for their regularly scheduled and western style flights.
-From one of those airports, you can expect a shorter internal flight, or a bus transfer.
+Airports in Johannesburg, Cape Town, and Nairobi are desirable for their regularly scheduled and Western-style flights.
+From one of those airports, you can expect a shorter domestic flight or a bus transfer.
 Have your safari tour book these transfers for you, or be fully aware of the details if you do it yourself.
 Renting a car and traveling on your own is discouraged, as there is little or no highway infrastructure to most game reserves.
-You should expect a several hour, intermittently bumpy ride.
-Note that smaller internal flights may have more strict luggage restrictions than international flights.
+You should expect a several-hour, intermittently bumpy ride.
+Note that smaller domestic flights may have more strict luggage restrictions than international flights.

 While in Africa, consider taking advantage of one of the other wonderful attractions for a few days before your safari.
 This will allow you to adjust to the time change (and season change) and reduce the risks caused by flight delays.